meinside/meinside.github.io/_posts/2015-11-06-Building-a-Telegram-bot-on-Raspberry-Pi.md

 ![search_my_bot](https://cloud.githubusercontent.com/assets/185988/10966169/2338707e-83f5-11e5-83aa-445b450a4b17.png)

-Ok, good to go on!
+OK, good to go on!

 ## 3. Create a self-signed certificate for callbacks from Telegram